Camila-Falaschi/delivery_app/README.md

 ## Figma Design
-The team created an template on Figma for the planning of the project.
-You can acess it <a href="https://www.figma.com/file/8quEpcnij9tGUC6bPR2kgW/Delivery-App?node-id=0%3A1&t=Amq0MaEjctZb8nPa-1">here</a>.
+The team created a project planning template on Figma, which you can access by clicking on this <a href="https://www.figma.com/file/8quEpcnij9tGUC6bPR2kgW/Delivery-App?node-id=0%3A1&t=Amq0MaEjctZb8nPa-1">link</a>.
 <details>
   <summary>
     <strong>Image</strong>